Hildegard of Bingen: Scientific and medicinal writings

 As Hildegard elaborates the medical and scientific relationship between the human microcosm and the macrocosm of the universe, she often focuses on interrelated patterns of four: "the four elements (fire, air, water, and earth), the four seasons, the four humors, the four zones of the earth, and the four major winds."
 Although she inherited the basic framework of humoral theory from ancient medicine, Hildegard's conception of the hierarchical inter-balance of the four humors (blood, phlegm, black bile, and yellow bile) was unique, based on their correspondence to "superior" and "inferior" elements – blood and phlegm corresponding to the "celestial" elements of fire and air, and the two biles corresponding to the "terrestrial" elements of water and earth.
-Hildegard understood the disease-causing imbalance of these humors to result from the improper dominance of the subordinate humors.
-This disharmony reflects that introduced by Adam and Eve in the Fall, which for Hildegard marked the indelible entrance of disease and humoral imbalance into humankind.
+Hildegard believed that the disease-causing imbalance of these humors resulted from the improper dominance of the subordinate humors.
+This disharmony reflects that introduced by Adam and Eve in the Fall, which, for Hildegard, marked the indelible entrance of disease and humoral imbalance into humankind.
 As she writes in Causae et Curae c.
 42:

 It happens that certain men suffer diverse illnesses.
 This comes from the phlegm which is superabundant within them.
 For if man had remained in paradise, he would not have had the flegmata within his body, from which many evils proceed, but his flesh would have been whole and without dark humor [livor].
 However, because he consented to evil and relinquished good, he was made into a likeness of the earth, which produces good and useful herbs, as well as bad and useless ones, and which has in itself both good and evil moistures.
 From tasting evil, the blood of the sons of Adam was turned into the poison of semen, out of which the sons of man are begotten.
 And therefore their flesh is ulcerated and permeable [to disease].
 These sores and openings create a certain storm and smoky moisture in men, from which the flegmata arise and coagulate, which then introduce diverse infirmities to the human body.
 All this arose from the first evil, which man began at the start, because if Adam had remained in paradise, he would have had the sweetest health, and the best dwelling-place, just as the strongest balsam emits the best odor; but on the contrary, man now has within himself poison and phlegm and diverse illnesses.